 - Unless you have some health conditions that can be very dangerous and can lead to infection and pain.

-- For most people they are very likely because you severe type of pain.
+- Most people are very likely because of your severe type of pain.

 There are three types of corns: